-It may sound silly to think that yard work could be hazardous to your health, but some of the most commonly used equipment””such as leaf blowers, mowers, hedge trimmers, and weed whackers””are also the most notorious for kicking up debris, turning small stones, dust, and chewed up sticks into tiny projectiles exactly the right size to attack your eyes and nose.
+It may sound silly to think that yard work could be hazardous to your health.
+But, some of the most commonly used equipment such as leaf blowers, mowers, hedge trimmers, and weed whackers are notorious for kicking up debris, turning small stones, and chewed up sticks into little projectiles.
 In fact, according to a Johns Hopkins University study, flying debris from power lawn equipment is the most common cause of yard work injuries.
 But virtually every outdoor accident is preventable if you have a few pieces of simple safety gear ready before you venture out to tackle all those leaves.

 Five Easy Rules for Yard Work Safety

 When you think about it, why should working in your yard be different than working in any other potentially dangerous workplace, such as a factory, construction site, or machine shop?
-All these workplaces have their own set of mandated safety rules and regulations, and top among them is the requirement that protective safety gear be worn consistently and correctly.
-Understanding that your backyard workplace has many different types of hazards, now is the time to ready the protective gear you’ll need to follow these five commonsense safety measures:
+All these workplaces have their own set of mandated safety rules and regulations, and top among them is the requirement that protective safety gear is worn consistently and correctly.
+Understanding that your backyard workplace has many different types of hazards now is the time to ready the protective gear you’ll need to follow these five common-sense safety measures:

-2. Always wear hearing protection.
-Gas powered mowers and blowers make enough noise to damage your hearing over time.
-When a noise is too loud, it begins to kill the nerve endings in the inner ear.
+loud, it begins to kill the nerve endings in the inner ear.
 Prolonged exposure destroys these nerve endings.
-As the number of nerve endings decreases, so does your hearing, and the damage is permanent.
+As the number of nerve endings decreases so does your hearing, and the damage is permanent.
 There is no way of restoring life to dead nerve endings.
-The longer you’re exposed to a loud noise, and the closer you are to the source of that intense noise, the more damage is done.
+The longer you’re exposed to a loud noise, and the closer you are to the source of that excessive noise, the more damage is done.

-4. Always wear gloves and protective footwear.
-Yard work safety means wearing the right hand protection for the chore, as well as safe footwear.
+- Always wear gloves and protective footwear.
+Yard work safety means wearing the right-hand protection for the chore, as well as safe footwear.
 There are many different types of specially designed gloves available for specific tasks.
-Likewise, there are different kinds of footwear designed to protect the toes, arch, and ankle; as well as those that provide traction and insulation.
+Likewise, there are different kinds of footwear intended to protect the toes, arch, and ankle; as well as those that provide traction and insulation.

 The U.S. Consumer Product Safety Commission estimates that about 135,000 people are treated annually in hospital emergency rooms after getting hurt using a power lawn and garden tools.
 Read your owner’s manual before using equipment, and give clear instructions to children to stay a safe distance from any lawn equipment that is running.
 Always secure pets from the area while operating maintenance equipment as well.

-We”™ve all heard that an ounce of prevention is worth a pound of cure, but that old adage is never more true than when you commit to taking your safety seriously during fall yard cleanup.
+We’ve all heard that an ounce of prevention is worth a pound of cure, but that old adage is never truer than when you commit to taking your safety seriously during fall yard cleanup.
 Because hey, it sure beats a sharp stick in the eye.